-"And as since the signing of the treaty a part of the band residing on the reserva-tions in the Territory of Michigan have requested, on account of their religious creed, permission to remove to the northern part of the peninsula of Michigan, it is agreed that, in case of such removal, the just proportion of all annuities payable to them under former treaties, and that arising from the sale of the reservation on which they now reside, shall be paid them at L'Arbre Croche."
+"And as since the signing of the treaty a part of the band residing on the reservations in the Territory of Michigan have requested, on account of their religious creed, permission to remove to the northern part of the peninsula of Michigan, it is agreed that, in case of such removal, the just proportion of all annuities payable to them under former treaties, and that arising from the sale of the reservation on which they now reside, shall be paid them at L'Arbre Croche."

-By the tenor of this article it would seem that their claim is well founded, and that they are entitled to their numerical proportion of those annuities payable to the tribe under the treaty of 1829, and also under the supplementary article of the treaty of 1833, amounting together to \$18,000.
-Therefore, estimating the number of the Chicago Indians at 2,834, including the 250 represented by you, the share that would be to the latter would amount to \$1,587.50, or \$6.35 to each individual.
+By the tenor of this article it would seem that their claim is well founded, and that by the tenor of this article it would seem that their claim is well founded, and that they are entitled to their numerical proportion of those annuities payable to the tribe under the treaty of 1829, and also under the supplementary article of the treaty of 1833, amounting together to \$18,000.
+Therefore, estimating the number of the Chicago indians at 2,834, including the 250 represented by you, the share that would be to the latter would amount to \$1,587.50, or \$6.35 to each individual.
 Accordingly that sum will be remitted to you, to be paid out to them as their share of the annuities.

-T. HARTLEY CRAWFORD, Commissioner.
+T. HARTLEY CRAWFORD.
+Commissioner.